Should You Buy A Cat Scratching Post, Pad, or Tree?

 Ideal For: Providing an all-in-one activity center.
 It’s perfect for climbers, multi-cat households, and any cat who claims the high ground as their kingdom.

 The best choice isn’t about what’s most expensive, but what fits your space and your cat’s instincts.
 Observe your cat: do they stretch up or scratch down?
-For many cats, the ideal setup is a combination—a space-saving sisal wall mounted vertical stretches and a pad for horizontal shredding.
-By matching the product to their preference, you’ll ensure your cat stays happy and your furniture stays safe.
+For many cats, the ideal setup is a combination—a space-saving sisal wall mounted vertical cat stretches and a pad for horizontal shredding.
+By choosing the right cat scratching furniture, you ensure your cat stays happy and your furniture stays safe.

 -